Anyass3/hyp-files-app/README.md

 - sharing texts or files with hyperbeam or hyperswarm
   - connecting to remote peers with just a phrase
   - it's like it opens a temporal hole which closes as soon as file is received
+- sort files/folders based on:
+  - type
+  - 0>9>a>z
+  - z>a>9>0
+  -
+- filter/search files/folders based on:
+  - regex
+  - name
+  - ext